Follow this link to skip to the main content

-NLRB Logo
+About NLRB

 Investigate Charges

-If you believe your NLRA rights have been violated, you may filed a charge against an employer or a labor organization.
+If you believe your NLRA rights have been violated, you may file a charge against an employer or a labor organization.
 You can find charge forms here.
 Please contact an information officer at your nearest Regional Office for assistance.

 The NLRB receives about 20,000 to 30,000 charges per year from employees, unions and employers covering a range of unfair labor practices described in Section 8 of the Act

+When the NLRB investigation finds sufficient evidence to support the charge, every effort is made to facilitate a settlement between the parties.
 If no settlement is reached in a meritorious case, the agency issues a complaint.
-Hundreds of complaints are issued through the NLRB's regional offices each year.
-(In fiscal year 2010, 1,243 complaints were issued).
-The majority are issued against an employer.
-Common allegations include unlawful threats and interrogations and unlawful disciplinary actions, such as reprimands, suspensions and discharges, based on union activity; promises of benefits if the union does not come in; and, in the context of collective bargaining relationships, refusals to provide information, refusals to bargain, and withdrawals of recognition.
-Common allegations in complaints issued against unions include a failure to represent an employee or failure to bargain in good faith.
+Common allegations against employers in complaints include threats, interrogations and unlawful disciplinary actions against employees for their union activity; promises of benefits to discourage unionization; and, in the context of collective bargaining relationships, refusals to provide information, refusals to bargain, and withdrawals of recognition.
+Common allegations against unions include failure to represent an employee and failure to bargain in good faith.

 Under its statute, the NLRB cannot assess penalties.
 The agency may seek make-whole remedies, such as reinstatement and backpay for discharged workers, and informational remedies, such as the posting of a notice by the employer promising to not violate the law.

-Temporary Injunctions:
+Temporary Injunctions

-Office of Appeals:
+Office of Appeals

-A Regional Director's decision to dismiss a charge may be appealed to the Office of Appeals in Washington D.C. within two weeks of the dismissal.
+Decisions to dismiss a charge may be appealed to the Office of Appeals in Washington D.C. within two weeks of the dismissal.
 The Office handles about 2000 cases a year.
 Each appeal is assigned to an attorney and a supervisor for a review of all documents in the case, including new information submitted by the charging party.
 All cases in which it is proposed to reverse the Regional Director's determination are presented to the General Counsel for decision.

 Significant cases may be presented for General Counsel review even where the recommendation is to uphold the Regional determination.
 The Office may also remand cases to the regions for further investigation where necessary.
 Because such decisions are not reviewable in court, there is no further recourse for parties who believe that a charge has been unfairly dismissed.